PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 c) "Both hands move" should be selected if both hands are involved in perceptual shape and/or joint-specific movement.
 If selected, further specification is needed below regarding the movement relations between the two hands.

-  - "H1 and H2 move differently from each other" should be selected if H1 and H2 have different movements (perceptual shape or joint-specific) regardless of direction, for example [`STALK <https://www.handspeak.com/word/search/index.php?id=4168)as>`_]
+  - "H1 and H2 move differently from each other" should be selected if H1 and H2 have different movements (perceptual shape or joint-specific), regardless of direction, for example [`STALK <https://www.handspeak.com/word/search/index.php?id=4168)as>`_] or [`RUN <https://www.handspeak.com/word/search/index.php?id=1859h>`_]
-  - "H1 and H2 move similarly to each other" is selected if H1 and H2 have the same movement regardless of direction for example [`COMMUNICATION <https://asl-lex.org/visualization/?sign=communication>`_].
+  - "H1 and H2 move similarly to each other" is selected if H1 and H2 have the same movement *throughout the entire sign*, regardless of direction for example [`COMMUNICATION <https://asl-lex.org/visualization/?sign=communication>`_].
 An example of a sign under this category that dose not involve any perceptual shape component, only a joint-specific movement: [`COMPARE <https://www.handspeak.com/word/search/index.php?id=2563>`_].
 Note that with this example the opposing directions/orientations of the joint-specific movement of each hand is disregarded.

 Movement direction relation and movement timing relation are specified only for signs where H1 and H2 *‘move similarly.’* Movement direction relation is relevant only for signs with a *perceptual shape* component to their movement.